MaDTiA/PHP-Torrent-Tracker/README.md

 ```

 > Only indexed torrents are tracked.
-Upload your .torrent file first.
+Upload your .torrent file first. ( not needed for udp nodes )

 ---